mlochbaum/BQN/running.md

 ### BQN2NGN

 [BQN2NGN](https://github.com/mlochbaum/BQN2NGN) is a prototype implementation in Javascript build to experiment with the langauge, which is now abandoned.
-It can be used online [here](https://mlochbaum.github.io/BQN2NGN/web/index.html).
-Major differences are that it has no Fold and Insert is spelled `´` even though current BQN uses `˝`, that it has a different version of [Group](doc/group.md) (`⊔`), and that it is missing Choose (`◶`).
-There are also some spelling differences, with Deduplicate (`⍷`) spelled with `∪` and Valences (`⊘`) spelled with `⍠`.
-It is missing value blocks and function headers.